Ann-Mary-Thomas/Ann-Mary-Thomas/README.md

 ---

 ## 🔍 About Me
-Data Analyst and Researcher with hands-on expertise in energy analysis, sustainability, decarbonisation strategies, and applying AI for energy forecasting.
-Skilled in predictive modelling, deep learning, time-series forecasting, and insightful data visualisation to drive actionable recommendations.
+Data Analyst and Researcher with hands-on expertise in energy analysis, sustainability, decarbonisation strategies,
+and applying AI for energy forecasting.
+Skilled in predictive modelling, deep learning, time-series forecasting, and
+insightful data visualisation to drive actionable recommendations.

 ---

 ## 💼 Experience Highlights
-- **Researcher**, London Metropolitan University (Feb 2025 – Present)
+- **Research Assistant**, London Metropolitan University (Feb 2025 – Present)
-  Forecasting electricity demand and CO₂ emissions using LSTM, RNN, RBM+MLP, RBM+LSTM and LSTM+Attention.
+  Conducting research on joint forecasting of electricity demand and CO₂ emissions using hybrid deep learning models
+  including LSTM, RNN, RBM+MLP, RBM+LSTM and the novel TAL-Net (LSTM+Attention).

 - **Data Analyst Intern**, Archaiesth
   Worked at a fashion startup analyzing customer purchase patterns and demographics.